Particular/docs.particular.net/nservicebus/hosting/critical-errors.md

 snippet: StopEndpointInCriticalError

 Warn: Calling `criticalErrorContext.Stop` without terminating the host process will only stop the NServiceBus endpoint without affecting the host process and other components running within the same process.
-Restarting the process after stopping the endpoint is recommended.
+This is why restarting the process after stopping the endpoint is the recommended approach.

 ### Terminate and restart the process